kudobuilder/kuttl.dev/content/docs/testing/tips.md

 ## Image caching in kind

 By default, [kind](https://kind.sigs.k8s.io/) does not persist its containerd directory, meaning that on every test run you will have to download all of the images defined in the tests.
-However, the kudo test harness supports creating a named Docker volume for each node specified in the kind configuration (or the default node if no nodes or configuration are specified) that will be used for each test run:
+However, the kuttl test harness supports creating a named Docker volume for each node specified in the kind configuration (or the default node if no nodes or configuration are specified) that will be used for each test run:

 ```yaml
 apiVersion: kudo.dev/v1alpha1